nandan-mandaliya-05/Collection_Manipulator/README.md

 Menu-Driven Application
 ```

-This makes the project a practical exercise in building a complete Python application using fundamental programming concepts.
+This project helped me understand how different Python concepts can work together to build a complete application.

 ---

-# 👨‍💻 Developer
+# 👨‍💻 About The Developer

 <div align="center">

-### Python Developer | Data Science & AI/ML Learner
+## Python Developer | Data Science & AI/ML Learner

 Currently learning and building projects using: